 Mary Akrami Sahak, Director of the Afghan Women’s Network

 “It is unthinkable that the Afghan Women’s Network would take part in any kind of discussion or negotiation”, Mary Akrami continues, “without carefully listening to women in all corners of the country and bringing their concerns and demands to the table.
 So far, the so-called peace talks lack this kind of democratic legitimacy.”

 Nothing less than a revolution for Afghan women

 Yet, there is a lot at stake.
 While news outlets mostly focus on deadly attacks, rising insecurity, and increasing Taliban control, Mary Akrami wishes to highlight the positive transformation her country went through after the Taliban regime was toppled in 2001.
 It’s the gains of this transformation – nothing less than a revolution for women – that she fears could erode if the current man-only negotiations with the Taliban continue.
 “It’s incomparable”, she says.
 “Before, women were hardly allowed to leave their houses.
 Today, we can walk freely, without a burqa and without a male escort, throughout the country.
 Before, there was not a single school for girls.
 Today more than 250.000 girls go to private schools and universities and millions of girls go to public schools.
 The scale and quality of women’s education are even better than the pre-Taliban era.”

 3500 activists from all walks of life

 And the list goes on.
 Access to justice has increased, there are safe houses for women in many parts of the country.
 And political participation – with women ambassadors, ministers and members of parliament – is growing.
-The Afghan Women’s network, with over 150 member organisations and 3500 activists from all corners and walks of life, has been in the fore front of this struggle for progress.
+The Afghan Women’s network, with over 150 member organizations and 3500 activists from all corners and walks of life, has been at the forefront of this struggle for progress.
 And nothing will keep them from defending it.

 Before, there was not a single school for girls.
 Today millions of girls go to school.